+The City's Formula Business moratorium impacted the Dollar General application.
 In late summer 2020, a completed application was received for a Dollar General to be located at 251 S. Franklin Street, which is regulated by the City's Inland Code.
-The Dollar General Project was undergoing environmental review when the moratorium was enacted.
-No entitlements have been issued for this project and extension of the moratorium on approving applications and permits for Formula Businesses delayed action on the Dollar General application and as of October 13, 2021 the project is subject to the Formula Business regulation.
+The Dollar General Project is currently undergoing environmental review.
+No entitlements have been issued for this project and extension of the moratorium on approving applications and permits for formula businesses could delay action on the Dollar General application and subject it to formula business regulation.

 The City has also received an application for improvements to the existing Ebb Tide Inn at 250 S. Main Street.
-The current application does not include a Formula Business use but the new owner of the property has shared their plans for a Baymont Franchise at that location.
+The current application does not include a Formula Business use but the new owner of the property has shared its plans for a Baymont Franchise at that location.
 Staff anticipates that an application for a formula business use for the Baymont Franchise will be submitted soon after the moratorium is lifted.